 The Emergency Medical Sciences program prepares students for a variety of roles in the field of emergency medicine.
 The field offers graduates several commonly-used work schedules with a wide range in base salary.

-Students who complete the one-semester EMS course and receive licensure are prepared for direct patient care and serve as the support personnel as well as operate the ambulance.
+Students who complete the one-semester EMT course and receive certification are prepared for direct patient care and serve as the support personnel as well as operate the ambulance.
 They also work in emergency departments, fire departments, and physicians’ offices.
-Current licensure as an EMT often provides points toward selection for entry into other allied health programs.
+Current certification as an EMT often provides points toward selection for entry into other allied health programs.